Instant Pot beets have never been easier to make! Using your multipot pressure cooker you too can make tender flavorful beets in no time at all.

-- Ever wondered how to cook beets?
-I agree, they do look a bit intimidating.
+- I agree, they do look a bit intimidating.
 Especially right out of the ground in your garden they are hard with areas that don’t look edible.
 Before the emergence of the amazing electric pressure cooker I didn’t even think about attempting to cook one.

 BUT now it’s as easy as making potatoes!!

 How do you prepare beets to eat?

 First you have to get rid of the paper thin skin.
 Peel it off while it’s raw or when they’re succulently tender.
 Then rub the skins off with a paper towel. (note that your fingers will get quite discolored, not in a pretty way, so if this bothers you just put on a pair of gloves first.

 Just dump a cup of cold water or so into your pot.
 Lower down a trivet (I like this one with handles), place the beets on top, quick release, and once your cook time is done they’re perfectly tender!

 - You could use a steamer basket too. 😉

 - They’re a great source of fiber, folate and vitamin c!

 - They are also said to help lower blood pressure and improve athletic performance.

 - Beets also detox the liver ridding the body of toxins and defend your body’s bile ducts.